With summer in full swing, many of us are going to make a beeline for the nearest body of water.

 2. OUTERDO Water Hammock Pool Lounger Float

 This water hammock is designed with a float on either end, so you can lounge in the water as you would lie in a hammock.
+This pick was also included in our reviews of the best pool floats for tanning as well!
 Many of the reviews were surprised with how comfortable it was and that even their kids were safe using it.
 Some of the reviews warned that after a couple uses, they did notice the fabric or seams coming apart, though it could’ve been defective products.

 1. Kelsyus Chaise Lounger